 As soon as I heard that my next appointment was here for “swelling beneath the eye,” I had a strong suspicion that I was going to end up diagnosing my patient with a tooth root abscess.

 My suspicions increased once I began to examine Charlie, a lovely 9-year-old neutered male Border Collie.
 Poor Charlie had a round swelling beneath his left eye.
 There was some pus draining from the surface of the swelling.
-Charlie’s mom was understandably worried, especially because the swelling seemed to develop so quickly.
-Two days ago, he was perfectly normal.
+His mom was understandably worried, especially because the swelling seemed to develop so quickly.
+Two days ago, he seemed perfectly normal.

-I took a look in Charlie’s mouth and saw that his left fourth upper premolar (i.e. carnassial tooth) didn’t look good.
+I took a look in my canine patient’s mouth and saw that his left fourth upper premolar (i.e. carnassial tooth) didn’t look good.
 The gums over that tooth were red.
-Also, it looked like the tooth was broken some time ago.
-There was more tartar on that tooth than the same one on the other side.
+Also, it looked like the tooth had been broken some time ago.
+There was more tartar buildup on that tooth than the same one on the other side.
 This made me concerned that my patient was chewing less on the left side of his mouth.

 Also, Charlie had really bad breath—more than just the usual “doggy breath.”
 Unfortunately, all signs pointed to a tooth root abscess.